d13co/algorand-reorder-seed-words/README.md

 Tests seed phrases by swapping each word with each other, and then moving each word to all possible positions.

+## Requirements

+node & npm.
+Find out how to install these on your platform [here](https://nodejs.org/).

 ## Usage

 ```